ndore444/DataStructures/README.md

 # DataStructures
-A collection of assignments from the class 2421
+Collection of assigned Programs from class CSCI 2421

+To view a program please select the assignment through the repository branches :)